emu-russia/psxcpu/cells.md

 Thus M1 runs parallel to the rows of cells, and M2 (the top layer) - perpendicularly.

-Quite often automatic router place route directly on the area of the cell, if there exist free space for it:
+Quite often automatic router place route directly on the area of the cell (via M1), if there exist free space for it:

 ![row_m1](/imgstore/cells/row_m1.jpg)

 Ground and power supply are also by M1.

-M1 is also sometimes used for the connection between adjacent cells, just inside the row of cells, without going beyond its boundaries.

 Cells under a microscope look like this: